zazapeta/rx-react-store-docs/methods.md

 ## connect {#connect}

 `connect` is a High Order Component (react-redux.connect).
-It's create a component that listen for change coming from the given store.
+It's create a component that listen for changes comming from the given store.

 {% common %}